Skip to Content

 Oakville Public Library is committed to an ongoing journey of learning and allyship to support Indigenous voices and lived experiences, promoting reconciliation within Oakville.

 Under the commitment to Truth and Reconciliation, the library has implemented several ReconciliACTIONs, such as the 4 Seasons of Reconciliation training for all OPL staff (developed by the First Nations University of Canada and Reconciliation Canada), as well as additional Indigenous education initiatives.
 We have also built purposeful relationships with the Mississaugas of the Credit First Nation, the treaty holders of this area, along with other Indigenous community members.
-With support from the Government of Canada's Community Service Recovery Fund, OPL has now established an Indigenous Knowledge Guide program as a key part of our community engagement and outreach initiatives.
+With support from the Government of Canada's Community Service Recovery Fund, and in consultation with local Indigenous community members, OPL has included an Indigenous Knowledge Guide as a key part of our community engagement and outreach initiatives.

 These efforts align with Oakville Public Library’s mission of bringing together people, information, and ideas to enrich lives and build healthy communities.